shankhanil007/shankhanil007/README.md

 ## About Me
-I am a full stack web developer with 6 months of experience.
+I am a full stack web developer.
 Proficient in HTML, CSS, JavaScript, Node.js, express and MongoDB,  I have built several web applications.

-My most notable project is <a href="http://covid-info-help.herokuapp.com/">Covid-Info/Help</a> website which won the 1st prize in SVNIT ACM Month of Code challenge.
 I was also a part of the web development team for a start-up company wherein I used my skills to help build their company website.

+Check out my projects <a href="http://covid-info-help.herokuapp.com/">Neural News</a>, <a href="http://covid-info-help.herokuapp.com/">EduHelp</a>, <a href="http://covid-info-help.herokuapp.com/">Publicize</a> and <a href="http://covid-info-help.herokuapp.com/">Covid-Info/Help</a>.
+I was the winner of DotSlash 4.0 Hackathon and was selected among the top 10 teams at Hack Gujarat 2020 Hackathon.

 Currently I am active in open source and would love to contribute to a major organisation someday!